neilzilla/hass-renpho/README.md

 ### RoadMap / What's to come

-Change the config value to make refresh and weight_units optional with default value (Use CONFIG_SCHEMA ?)
+Get All the users and create sensor for all of them Specify in the config which users to get